pybliometrics-dev/pybliometrics/docs/reference/scopus/SerialTitleISSN.rst

 	4  2000              2401        7.00           457            19.033736        294076

-By default, `SerialTitle()` retrieves only the most recent metrics, although yearly data is availble from 1996 onwards.
-If you provide a year or a range of years via the optional parameter `years`, `SerialTitle()` will retrieve information for these years (except for the CiteScore):
+By default, `SerialTitleISSN()` retrieves only the most recent metrics, although yearly data is availble from 1996 onwards.
+If you provide a year or a range of years via the optional parameter `years`, `SerialTitleISSN()` will retrieve information for these years (except for the CiteScore):

 .. code-block:: python

-    >>> source_y = SerialTitle("00368075", years="2017-2019")
+    >>> source_y = SerialTitleISSN("00368075", years="2017-2019")
     >>> source_y.citescoreyearinfolist
     [Citescoreinfolist(year=2022, citescore=59.0),
      Citescoreinfolist(year=2023, citescore=58.8)]